huggingface/blog/mask2former.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/model_doc/mask2former_architecture.jpg" alt="drawing" width=500>
 </p>

 In short, an image is first sent through a backbone (which, in the paper could be either [ResNet](https://huggingface.co/docs/transformers/model_doc/resnet) or [Swin Transformer](https://huggingface.co/docs/transformers/model_doc/swin)) to get a list of low-resolution feature maps.
 Next, these feature maps are enhanced using a pixel decoder module to get high-resolution features.
 Finally, a Transformer decoder takes in a set of queries and transforms them into a set of binary mask and class predictions, conditioned on the pixel decoder's features.
 Note that Mask2Former still needs to be trained on each task separately to obtain state-of-the-art results.
 This has already been improved by [OneFormer](https://arxiv.org/abs/2211.06220), which obtains state-of-the-art performance on all 3 tasks by only training on a panoptic version of the dataset, by adding a text encoder to condition the model on either "instance", "semantic" or "panoptic" tasks.
-This model will also become available in [`🤗 transformers`](https://huggingface.co/transformers), but comes with greater latency.
+This model is also [already available in 🤗 transformers](https://huggingface.co/docs/transformers/main/en/model_doc/oneformer).
+It's even more accurate than Mask2Former, but comes with greater latency due to the additional text encoder.

 ## Inference with Mask2Former in Transformers